iPads in the 1:1 Student-Issued Program (all grades)

-Students in Grade 2 at each school in the Arlington Public Schools are issued an APS-owned, APS-issued iPad device.
-As of Spring 2017, the currently-issued device is an Apple iPad Air 2.
-These devices are not used every minute of the day and they are used to supplement teacher instruction and personalized learning.
+All elementary students in Arlington Public Schools are issued an APS-owned, APS-issued iPad device.
+Both in-person and virtually, these devices are not used every minute of the day and they are used to supplement teacher instruction and personalized learning.
 Additionally, by policy, the devices are NOT used during:

 - Lunch, to encourage prosocial interaction

 - Recess, to promote free physical play and student interaction